-In a recent post, we saw that the Bible addresses the topic of work, oftentimes in a commending manner and always with a positive outlook.
+The Bible addresses the topic of work, oftentimes in a commending manner and always with a positive outlook, as I’ve explained in another post.

 In spite of the descriptions and depictions of work in the Bible, many of us continue to hold misconceptions about it.
 Here are a few of the most common misconceptions.